risk-of-thunder/R2API/R2API.DamageType/README.md

 ## Changelog

+### '1.1.7'
+* Changed bounds exception to just log error to not completely break mods that already try to use not registered damage types.

 ### '1.1.6'
 * Changed bounds check and minimum damage type value to make it easier to notice when using unregistered damage type.